Cheryl Barrymore: Split with Michael Barrymore

 At the height of his popularity, Michael Barrymore suffered increasing alcohol problems.
 He claimed that he had wanted to seek help, but that his wife told him: "No, you’re not (alcoholic).
-Don’t be stupid."
+Don't be stupid."

 In November 1995, Michael attended the National Television Awards, where, clearly drunk, he made a rambling, incoherent speech.
 At an after-show party on a live late night radio show, he publicly declared he was gay and "no longer wanted to live a lie", following which he and Cheryl split up.
-She later claimed that Michael took the step and didn't tell her because of his talks with Princess Diana.
+She later claimed that Michael took the step and did not tell her because of his talks with Princess Diana.

-After several aborted reunions, they divorced in 1997 and Cheryl went on to publish the autobiography Catch a Falling Star, which contained details of their acrimonious split.
+After several aborted reunions, they divorced in 1997, and Cheryl went on to publish the autobiography Catch a Falling Star, which contained details of their acrimonious split.
 The couple became estranged, and she ceased acting on her husband's behalf as either agent or manager.